Projapoti Biskut: Plot

-Sraboni / Shaon (Ishaa Saha) and Antor Sen (Aditya Sengupta) have been married for 2 years and 5 months; they live in a joint family with Antor's parents, brother, sister-in-law and niece.
+Sraboni / Shaon and Antor Sen have been married for 2 years and 5 months; they live in a joint family with Antor's parents, brother, sister-in-law and niece.
 Unbeknownst to her draconian, Rabindrasangeet-loving, idealist mother-in-law, Shaon has a career writing scripts for Bengali soaps (watching which too are strictly forbidden in the household).
 In contrast to the fiercely independent Shaon, Antor is usually indecisive and equivocates every time he is asked for his opinion on any matter.

 Shaon and Antor are unable to conceive because Shaon suffers from polycystic ovary syndrome - something which causes her a lot of mental anguish.
-When Shaon's friend, Parijat Mukherjee (Kheya Chattopadhyay), becomes pregnant by her boyfriend, Matthew, and wants to abort the baby, Shaon convinces her to go ahead with the pregnancy and gives her the word that she will adopt the baby and provide it a fine upbringing.
+When Shaon's friend, Parijat Mukherjee, becomes pregnant by her boyfriend, Matthew, and wants to abort the baby, Shaon convinces her to go ahead with the pregnancy and gives her the word that she will adopt the baby and provide it a fine upbringing.
 Shaon's short-lived dreams of motherhood, however, are soon shattered when Matthew comes back and takes responsibility of the child and Parijat goes back on her word.

-The heartbreak, in addition to her frustration with the restrictive household, causes Shaon to leave her in-laws' home and go back to her eccentric father and mother (Aparajita Auddy).
+The heartbreak, in addition to her frustration with the restrictive household, causes Shaon to leave her in-laws' home and go back to her eccentric father and mother.
 However, Antor and Shaon soon run into each other and Shaon expresses her wish to go out for a beer with her estranged husband.
 Subsequently, the two celebrate their wedding anniversary by checking into a cheap hotel in Diamond Harbour.
 At the hotel, Shaon confesses that she values her independence of thought, dressing and cultural taste - and was rather restrained in Antor's house.
 As they are about to reconcile, the couple is arrested by the police on charges of immoral behaviour - something that they manage to escape once Antor's elder brother turns up at the police station with their marriage certificate.

 Antor becomes disillusioned with the city and welcomes the transfer to Bhilai.
 Two days before his journey, he asks Shaon to meet him one last time.
 As they meet, Shaon tells Antor that she is willing to accompany him to Bhilai.
 A grateful Antor tells her that he will give her whatever she wants in Bhilai, indicating her freedom in his company as well as motherhood.